marcuswhite461/GitTest/README.md

 # GitTest
-In this activity were going over GitHub and its different features.
+In this activity were going over GitHub and its different features including its commits.